 Project Healthy Children (PHC) aims to reduce micronutrient deficiencies by providing assistance to small countries as they design and implement food fortification programs.
 GiveWell guesses that PHC generally works in countries with relatively high levels of micronutrient deficiencies, since it tends to work in countries where the average income per person is very low and major health problems are relatively common.
 GiveWell believes that food fortification with certain micronutrients can be a highly effective intervention.

-Project Healthy Children (PHC) is focused on reducing micronutrient deficiencies by providing assistance to small countries as they design and implement food fortification programs
+Project Healthy Children (PHC) aims to reduce micronutrient deficiencies by providing assistance to small countries as they design and implement food fortification programmes.

-"fortify staple foods with essential micronutrients such as iron, folic acid and iodine, protecting populations from debilitating conditions caused by malnutrition. " (TLYCS)
+GiveWell has reviewed PHC's five established national fortification programmes in Rwanda, Burundi, Malawi, Zimbabwe, and Liberia.
+These programmes aim to fortify staple foods with essential micronutrients such as iron, folic acid and iodine, protecting populations from debilitating conditions caused by malnutrition.

-"The majority of programs that PHC works on are large-scale, national fortification programs, where PHC works with a nation's government to help it pass and enforce laws mandating micronutrient fortification, among other activities. " (GW)
+Most programmes that PHC works on are large-scale, national fortification programmes, where PHC works with a nation's government to help it pass and enforce laws mandating micronutrient fortification, among other activities.